owenmillera/mcp/readme.md

 1. Clone the repo
 2. `pnpm install && pnpm build` to build the server
-3. Configure Claude AI like above, but pointing it to the `dist` file instead:
+3. Configure Claude Desktop or Cursor like above, but pointing it to the `dist` file instead:
+4. Use `pnpm dev` to watch for changes and rebuild the server

 ```json
 {